 This course is designed to immerse the student in the dynamics of planning, establishing, and growing a new business.
 Focuses on the development of a business plan that identifies a market need, evaluates the financial viability of the venture, and organizes the resources to launch the business.
-This course is taught in a seminar format using both the analysis of cases and the evaluation of business plans. prerequisite: BSNS 2710, 2810; ACCT 2010. offered: Semester I.
+This course is taught in a seminar format using both the analysis of cases and the evaluation of business plans.
+PREREQUISITE: BSNS 2710, 2810; ACCT 2010.
+OFFERED: Sem.
+I.

-4320 Funding and Pricing New Ventures, 3 hrs.
-(3, 0)
+4320 Funding and Pricing New Ventures

 This course focuses on the potential funding sources for the business plans.
 Attention is given to both equity and debt financing.
 Sources studied include venture capital funds, bank financing, SBA loans/grants/guarantees, angel investors, community development funds, and others.
 The course explores appropriate legal forms of business to accompany chosen financing strategies, including limited liability companies, limited liability partnerships, corporations (C and Subchapter S), limited and general partnerships, sole proprietorships, holding companies, and others.
-Attention is given to developing the deal structure and investor exit strategy as well as limitations imposed on raising capital by the Securities and Exchange Commission. prerequisite: BSNS 4310. offered: Semester II.
+Attention is given to developing the deal structure and investor exit strategy as well as limitations imposed on raising capital by the Securities and Exchange Commission.
+PREREQUISITE: BSNS 4310.
+OFFERED: With sufficient demand.